 When you're not Apple, and you're running under short budget constraints, this surely is a very strong point in favour of focus groups.

-I believe that’s why, when discussing with other design colleagues, focus groups seem to be the most common technique used in newly born design departments at IT companies that have just started investing in UX.
+I believe that’s why, when discussing with other colleagues, focus groups seem to be the most common technique used in newly born design departments at IT companies that have just started investing in UX design.

 However, I’ve noticed a problem in the way companies are using focus groups: it's being used in all stages of the design process, from the initial phases of concept exploration right until the graphic interface validation.
 As we say in Portuguese: "for everything and a pair of boots” (you will have to visit us here in lovely Portugal to better understand this one).

 This article will cover in-depth why exactly that is a problem, but let's just say that it's the equivalent of trying to build a house using only duct tape.
 Sure, it can be a useful tool in some construction work, but depending on the part of the house you are working on, you will need other tools and materials.
 You can’t just simply put together a house with duct tape and expect it to be solid.
 It will collapse, plain simple.
 Common sense, right?

 In the same way, while in some contexts focus groups can be useful to give you some direction, in other cases they are just a waste of resources and a trap that will make you think that the risks you are taking are less severe than what they actually are.
 You'll believe that you have user validation, when, in fact, you don’t.